 Overview

-The long shiny fibers at the top of an ear of corn are called corn silk.
-Corn silk is used as a medicine.
+Corn silk is the long shiny fibers at the top of an ordinary ear of corn (Zea mays).
+It's often discarded as waste but is also used in medicine.

 Corn silk contains proteins, carbohydrates, vitamins, minerals, and fiber.
-It also contains chemicals which might work like water pills (diuretics), and it might alter blood sugar levels, and help reduce inflammation.
+It also contains chemicals that might have antioxidant effects, reduce blood pressure, and alter blood sugar levels.

 Uses & Effectiveness ?